1983 in motoring: United Kingdom

-The big news for Vauxhall in 1983 was the introduction of an all-new supermini- the Nova, which replaces the Chevette although that model continued with a reduced range until January 1984.
-It is built in Spain and sold on the continent as the Opel Corsa since the autumn of 1982.
+The big news for Vauxhall in 1983 was the introduction of an all-new supermini – the Nova, which replaces the Chevette although that model continued with a reduced range until January 1984.
+It is built in Zaragoza, Spain and sold on the continent as the Opel Corsa since the autumn of 1982.
 1.0, 1.2, 1.3 and 1.4 petrol engines provide power, but these power units are more biased towards fuel economy.
 The Nova will be sold as a hatchback (three or five doors) and a saloon (two and four doors), an almost unique record number of bodystyles for such a small car.
 An estate version of the Cavalier launched in October and is based upon the Australian Holden Camira sharing its body panels with a choice of 3 trim-levels.

 Ford maintained its position as Britain's most popular brand of car and this was helped by two significant changes to the model line-up.
 The seven-year-old Fiesta receives a major restyle and becomes the MK2 with the addition of an impressively stylish and fast XR2 "hot hatch" going on sale in late August.
 In addition to the Fiesta, the company range is expanded with the launch of a brand new 4 door saloon.
 With the expensive range-topping Granada being Ford's only saloon after the demise of the Cortina, the Orion - as it will be known - is one of the largest cars in its mid-range class with sales starting in September.
-Its upmarket image is also helped by the inclusion of only GL and Ghia trim levels, with the entry-level 1.1 engine being the only power unit from the Escort on which it is based not to feature in the Orion as well.
+Its upmarket image is also helped by the inclusion of only GL and Ghia trim levels, although a more basic L version would launch later, with the entry-level 1.1 engine being the only power unit from the Escort on which it is based not to feature in the Orion as well.
 The Escort receives a minor update including new badging at the rear and the addition of a 5-door estate model.